Dariush-Tasdighi/Learning-ASP.NET-Core-Razor-Pages-02/Server/Documents/Readme.txt

 		A. Create a master resource file (X.resx)
 		B. Change the access modifier to 'Public'
-		C. Add some key value in master resource file key should not have and (.) or spacebar!
+		C. Add some key value in master resource file
+			Name should not have and (.) or spacebar!
 		D. Run custom tool
 		E. Create a new resource (X.fa.resx)
 		F. Copy all key value from master resource file to slave resource file